Diversity and Inclusion at Reynolds

 Amelia Bradshaw, Vice President of Finance and Administration

-Dr. Kimberly Britt, Vice President of Academic Affairs
+Dr. Kimberly Britt, Vice President of Academic and Student Affairs

-Alan Crouch, Assistant Dean, School of Business/President – Professional Administrative Faculty Senate
+Dr. Alan Crouch, Associate Dean, School of Business/President – Professional Administrative Faculty Senate

 Ann Bushey, Executive Assistant to the President